thomas-compagnoni/iOthello/README.md

 1. Monte Carlo tree search
 2. Machine Learning Regressor

-When it's our turn, the algorithm computes all the possible moves
+When it's our turn, the algorithm computes all the possible board in a 2 level depth of the Montecarlo tree.